Chaitanyaprasad60/Chaitanyaprasad60/README.md

 - 👋 Hi, I’m @Chaitanyaprasad60
 - 👀 I’m interested in problem solving.
--     I've done coding in python and SQL for last few years as a student.
+-     I’m a working proffesional in Angular, Node JS, mySQL techstack.
-- 🌱 I’m currently learning Angular, Node JS.
+- 🌱 I've love solving DSA in python.
 - 💞️ I’m looking to collaborate in Open Source Platforms in the above technologies

 <!---